szhang43/szhang43/README.md

 <h1 align="center">Hi 👋, I'm Sophia Zhang</h1>
 <h3 align="center">Passionate Software Developer in Oregon</h3>

-- 🌱 Current Student **I am currently pursuing a degree in Computer Science at the University of Oregon.**
+🌱 Current Student at University of Oregon pursuing a Computer Science degree.

+💡 Interests
-- 💡 Interests **I have a strong interest in developing web applications and implementing UI designs.
+I have a strong interest in developing web applications and implementing UI designs.
 I enjoy creating intuitive and engaging user experiences and am constantly exploring new tools and techniques to improve my design skills.
-I am also keen to learn more about creating apps to broaden my expertise in the field.**
+I am also keen to learn more about creating apps to broaden my expertise in the field.

-- 📫 How to reach me **sophiez.89@outlook.com**
+📫 How to reach me **sophiez.89@outlook.com**

-- 🌟 Future Goals **I aspire to create and launch my own app, and I am excited to connect with professionals and peers in the field as I continue my journey.**
+🌟 Future Goals
+I'm aspire to create and launch my own app, and I am excited to connect with professionals and peers in the field as I continue my journey.

 <h3 align="left">Connect with me:</h3>
 <p align="left">